-And since I don’t claim to have found the cure or think I’ve reached any level of perfection or enlightenment where I won’t ever feel jealous or envious, what I’m proposing is that we know the difference between jealousy and envy, identify exactly where we are feeling envy and where we are feeling jealousy, and to use tools to manage and deal with these emotions in a healthy way.
+And since I don’t claim to have found the cure or think I’ve reached any level of perfection or enlightenment where I won’t ever feel jealous or envious, what I’m proposing is that we know the difference between jealousy and envy.
+To identify exactly where we are feeling envy and where we are feeling jealousy and use tools to manage and deal with these emotions in a healthy way.

 If you feel bothered that Jenny posted pictures hanging out with another friend and didn’t invite you, you’re feeling jealous.

-If you are worried about your love interest acting affectionate with another female, you’re feeling jealous.
+If you are worried about your love interest acting affectionately with another female, you’re feeling jealous.

 If you are hurt that Carla posted a lovely comment on Jacqueline’s picture on Facebook but didn’t even “like” yours, you’re feeling jealous.

-When it comes to the “green-eyed monster” of envy, it is very common in motherhood and it can probably be dubbed the root of all motherhood evils, because you are focusing on another mom’s life, possessions, relationships, and personal traits and wishing you had them, whether you openly admit it or not.
+When it comes to the “green-eyed monster” of envy, it’s very common in motherhood and it can probably be dubbed the root of all motherhood evils because you are focusing on another mom’s life, possessions, relationships, and personal traits and wishing you had them, whether you openly admit it or not.